 UNEP-WCMC is at heart a partnership organization.
-As a branch of UNEP’s Division of Early Warning and Assessment (DEWA), we work in an integrated way with partners throughout UNEP’s seven divisions, as well as the other parts of the UNEP family, including the regional and national offices, UNEP-administered conventions and other collaborating centres.
+As a branch of UNEP’s Division of Environmental Policy Implementation (DEPI), we work in an integrated way with partners throughout UNEP’s seven divisions, as well as the other parts of the UNEP family, including the regional and national offices, UNEP-administered conventions and other collaborating centres.

 Outside UNEP, our partners include UN agencies and other inter-governmental organizations, national governments, secretariats of multilateral environmental agreements, international and national non-governmental organizations (NGOs), the private sector, and academic and research institutions.
 Many of our partnerships have thrived for more than thirty years.